AlaSQL/alasql/README.md

 ## Bleeding edge

-If you want to try the last development version of the library please download [this file](https://github.com/agershun/alasql/blob/develop/dist/alasql.fs.js) or visit the [testbench](https://rawgit.com/agershun/alasql/develop/test/testbench.html) to play around in the browser console.
+If you want to try the most recent development version of the library please download [this file](https://github.com/agershun/alasql/blob/develop/dist/alasql.fs.js) or visit the [testbench](https://rawgit.com/agershun/alasql/develop/test/testbench.html) to play around in the browser console.